 If you are in a defined benefit pension, such as final salary or a career average scheme, it isn’t as obvious how much is being added, but the costs of these sorts of schemes are usually higher so your employer is contributing even more to them.

-If you are getting any means-tested benefits such as tax credits, housing benefit or Universal Credit, then you usually also “gain” through contributing to your employer’s pension because although the contribution reduces your salary, you will get higher benefits, see the February 2016 report The effect of taxes and charges on savings incentives for details.
+If you are getting any means-tested benefits such as tax credits, housing benefit or Universal Credit, then you usually also “gain” through contributing to your employer’s pension because although the contribution reduces your salary, you will get higher benefits, see this 2016 report The effect of taxes and charges on savings incentives for details.

 Many employers are closing defined benefit schemes to newcomers because they are too expensive for the employer – which means they are very beneficial for you!
-You should not opt out of one of these schemes as it may not be possible to opt back in again at a later date; you might have to join a less desirable defined contribution scheme.
+You should not opt out of one of these schemes as it may not be possible to opt back in again at a later date; you might have to join a much less good defined contribution scheme.

 The other problem with opting out of a pension to clear your urgent and expensive credit cards and loans is that you may not opt in again at the end.
 When your debts are all paid off, it may seem that your most urgent need is to save for a house deposit and then along come children … twenty years pass before it next feels as though you can easily afford to put money away for your old age.